 "She's getting the data as it's actually happening, so you can start to make really educated decisions," added the studio founder.

-Positioned underneath each photograph, tablets offered visitors the opportunity to type questions to Tilly directly and pitch her suggestions on how to improve the designs, which Studio Snoop has now adapted with the feedback it received during the design week.
+Positioned underneath each photograph, tablets offered visitors the opportunity to type questions to Tilly Talbot directly and pitch her suggestions on how to improve the designs, which Studio Snoop has now adapted with the feedback it received during the design week.

 "Most people were wanting to ask Tilly more about Tilly, their future in creative industries and the future of design and were wanting to know more about living materials," reflected Amanda Talbot after the design week.